ReactiveBayes/RxInfer.jl/docs/src/manuals/inference/autoupdates.md

 ## The options block

-Optionally, the `@autoupdates` macro accepts a set of `[ options... ]` before the main block.
+Optionally, the `@autoupdates` macro accepts a set of `[ options... ]` before the main block or the full function definition.
 The available options are:
 - `warn = true/false`: Enables or disables warnings when with incomaptible model.
 Set to `true` by default.
 - `strict = true/false`: Turns warnings into errors.
 Set to `false` by default.